Metadata4Wearables/Metadata4Wearables-Project/README.md

 In the long run, we also wish to develop guidelines and protocols for running and reporting actigraphy-based studies.

-## Upcoming conferences
+## Ideas

-EBRS
+### Upcoming conferences

-SRBR
+EBRS, SRBR, SLTBR, ESRS, local conferences; BOSC, ISMB

-SLTBR
+### Concrete products

-ESRS
+- Validator, like the BIDS validator
-local conferences
+- Once we have a data standard and schema, we should approach NSRR